 Ingredients needed to Make Ghana Wet Bofrot

 This bofrot recipe uses very basic ingredients that you may have in your pantry already.
+The ingredients for puff puff are;

 - Flour- all purpose flour was used for this recipe since it is common in most homes.